← Back to 史記

 便

 The merchants, because of the currency changes, accumulated many goods and pursued profit.
 Therefore, the dukes and ministers said: 'The commanderies and kingdoms have rather suffered disasters, and the poor people who have no property should be recruited and moved to broad and fertile lands.
 Your Majesty reduced meals and economized use, took out forbidden money to relieve the common people, and leniently lent taxes, but the people did not uniformly go out to the south fields, and merchants increased greatly.
-The poor ones had no stored or accumulated goods, and all looked up to the county officials.
-In different times, the taxes on light carriages, merchants, and string money all had differences.
-We request to tax as before.
-For various merchants who did end business, borrowed, lent, bought, and sold, resided in towns and delayed various goods, and merchants who took profit, although they had no market registration, each registered themselves with their goods, at a rate of two thousand string money to one tax.
-For various works that had rent and casting, the rate was four thousand string money to one tax.
+The poor had no reserves, and all depended on the county officials.
+At earlier times, taxes on light carriages, merchants, and registered cash holdings were all graded.
+We request that they be taxed as before.
+Merchants engaged in secondary occupations, borrowing and lending, buying and selling, living in towns, hoarding goods, and taking profit from trade, even if they had no market registration, were each to register themselves and their goods.
+The rate was one tax for every two thousand strings of cash.
+For rented enterprises and casting operations, the rate was one assessment for every four thousand strings of cash.
 For those not of clerk rank, the three elders and north border cavalry, light carriages were taxed at one tax; merchant people's light carriages were taxed at two taxes; boats of five zhang or above were taxed at one tax.
-Those who concealed and did not register themselves, or registered incompletely, garrisoned the border for one year, and their string money was confiscated.
+Those who concealed their holdings and did not register, or registered incompletely, were sent to garrison the frontier for one year, and their cash holdings were confiscated.
 Those who were able to report were given half of it.
-Merchants who had market registration, and their family dependents, all could not get registered named fields, in order to facilitate the farming.
+Merchants registered in the market rolls, and their dependents, could not register titled land, to favor farming.
 Those who dare to violate the command will have their fields and servants confiscated.'

 24